gnafit/gna/doc/source/tutorial/bundles_indexing.rst

 1d case
 '''''''

-Now let us create an 1d index: Do do this we add a definition of one of the indices:
+Now let us create an 1d index: to do this we add a definition of one of the indices:

 .. literalinclude:: ../../../macro/tutorial/bundles/01_indexing.py
     :linenos:
-    :lines: 23-25
+    :lines: 21-23

 Typical definition contains three items: short name, long name and a list with values.
 Short name will be used for reference.
 Long name is used for string formatting.